aishwarya-mocherla/virtual_mouse/README.md

 # Hand Tracking module
 The main objective of creating this module is to set a base algorithm to use for all the necessary hand and gesture-related projects.

-**MediaPipe** is a framework developed by google that constist of various models that allows us to work with fundamental AI problems, such as face detection, moving object tracking, object detection, and a lot of other issues that revolve around the various key points or landmarks of an object.
+'MediaPipe' is a framework developed by google that constist of various models that allows us to work with fundamental AI problems, such as face detection, moving object tracking, object detection, and a lot of other issues that revolve around the various key points or landmarks of an object.

 The model we are working with for this project is the hand tracking model.